winterashleygayle/winterashleygayle.github.io/_posts/2026-02-05-the-devil-we-know.md

 ## Letting My Mother Go

 In the final weeks of my mother’s life, I stayed with her constantly.
+She had been hospitalized for over two weeks as her kidneys failed.
+The donated kidney I had given her years earlier had stopped functioning after she began using again, and she refused to continue dialysis.
+That refusal became her final assertion of autonomy, the one decision that was entirely hers.

-She had been in the hospital for over two weeks.
-I was exhausted in a way that goes beyond sleep deprivation.
+I was exhausted in a way that went beyond sleep deprivation.
 I had been grieving her for years already.

 On the day she died, driving to the hospital, something in me broke open.